Director of Caritas Diocese of Brentwood

-My name is Siân Thomas and I was appointed as the Development Coordinator in April 2021.
-This new and crucial role is to help Caritas Diocese of Brentwood to support those working in charitable projects throughout the Diocese who are reaching the margins.
-This is the first full-time staff role for Caritas Diocese of Brentwood and marks an important step in the development of Caritas within the Diocese.
+My name is Siân Thomas-Cullinan and was initially appointed as Development Coordinator in April 2021 and then as Director in January 2023.
+This crucial role is to help Caritas Diocese of Brentwood to support those working on charitable projects throughout the Diocese who are reaching the margins.
+This full-time staff role for Caritas Diocese of Brentwood marks an important step in the development of Caritas within the Diocese.

 This role was intended to be working from home, intentionally designed for me to be able to travel around the Diocese and meet those involved in charitable projects within parishes and schools.
 I will be seeking opportunities to help others working locally to network in similar projects, supporting those seeking to volunteer, helping with training and grant applications, and inspiring those who want to begin projects but are not sure where to start, all funded by legacy money given specifically for this purpose within the Diocese.